-Press and hold to advance playback quickly.
+DD FWD (Fast Forward): Press and hold to advance playback quickly.

-(Previous Folder): Press the softkey below the < to tab to go to the first track in the previous folder.
+(Previous Folder): Press the softkey below the < the tab to go to the first track in the previous folder.

-☐ > (Next Folder): Press the softkey below the ☐ > tab to go to the first track in the next folder.
+(Next Folder): Press the softkey below the \Rightarrow tab to go to the first track in the next folder.